swcarpentry/r-novice-gapminder/_episodes/08-plot-ggplot2.md

 >
 > > ## Solution to challenge 1
 > >
-> > Modify the example so that the figure visualise how life expectancy has
-> > changed over time:
+> > Here is one possible solution:
 > >
 > >
 > > ~~~